FailAcademy/learning/adp-vancouver/_lessons/week-03/02-connecting-client-and-server.md

 ## Exercise 4

-Create a basic middleware and call it on the client.
+Create a basic middleware and call it on the client in the following file:

-/client/socket/remoteMiddleware.js
+`/client/socket/remoteMiddleware.js`

 ```js
 export default store => next => action => {